-Coronavirus: Centre asks states, UTs to test grocery shop workers, other vendors
+Coronavirus: India records over 61,500 new cases, tally crosses 20.88 lakh; toll at 42,518

-The Union health ministry on Friday asked the states and Union Territories to take up coronavirus testing of grocery shop workers, vegetable and other vendors, stating if undetected they can potentially spread the infection to a large number of people.
+Meanwhile, the Union health ministry asked the states and Union Territories to take up coronavirus testing of grocery shop workers, vegetable and other vendors, stating if undetected they can potentially spread the infection to a large number of people.

 The global coronavirus count crossed 1.92 crore, according to the Johns Hopkins University.
 The toll rose to 7.19 lakh More than 1.16 crore people have recovered.